18 Short Nail Designs To Inspire Your Next Manicure

-Raise your hand if you've apologized to your manicurist for your super-short nails.
+Raise your hand if you've apologised to your manicurist for your super-short nails.
 Why is it that do we do that?
 Long, elegant tips often get all the love, but short nails are just as chic in their own right and suitable for the season's coolest nail art trends.
-Plus, they'll never annoy you when you're clicking away on your keyboard, trying to remove your contact lenses, or opening a can of La Croix.
+Plus, they'll never annoy you when you're clicking away on your keyboard or trying to remove your contact lenses.

 Anything other than groomed, short nails might not be in the cards for some people based on lifestyle, but they are far from limiting.
 As famed editorial nail artist Miss Pop tells us, "Nail art is not long-nail exclusive.
 If you’re a nail biter, just focus the attention not on the tip, but down to the cuticle."
 You can even fake the look of more length by painting them in ways that give the illusion of a longer nail bed.